 Our squadron typically meets on Thursday evenings during the school year at our Local Headquarters (LHQ), which is located at Green Bay Bible Camp, 1441 & 1449 Green Bay Road, West Kelowna, BC.

 Although we are usually at Green Bay, we do occasionally have events away from our LHQ, so it is best to check our “Calendar” page to know where to meet us on a given night.
-New cadets looking to join can arrive at any time between 6:15PM and 8:00PM during our Regular Thursday Training Nights with their application forms to enroll.
+New cadets looking to join should arrive at Green Bay between 6:30PM and 7:00PM during one of our regular Thursday evening Training Nights with their application forms to enroll.
 Once their completed application forms are received, they can begin their cadet adventure and attend our scheduled events and training nights.

 If you are interested in our program, but just are not sure if you want to commit just yet, you are welcome to come our and see our Cadets in action and speak with our staff during a regular Training Night.
 Any of our staff will gladly give you a tour of our facility and provide any additional information you may want before signing up.